Skip to main content

 Edited Books and Journal Issues:

 (1) Editor, Special Issue “Applying Innovative Technologies to Digitised and Born-Digital Archives” (Journal on Computing and Cultural Heritage, 2023).
 Wrote the introduction.
 Co-author of one article.
+Complete list of articles in this special issue: HERE

 (2) Editor, Archives, Access and Artificial Intelligence (Published open access with Transcript Verlag, 2022).
 Wrote the introduction and one chapter. *OPEN ACCESS*

 (3) Co-editor, Special Issue “Challenges and Prospects of Born-digital and Digitized Archives in the Digital Humanities” (Archival Science, 2022).
 Co-author of the introduction.
 Single author of one article.
+Complete list of articles in this special issue: HERE

 (4) Co-editor, Special Issue “Born Digital” – Shedding Light into the Darkness of Digital Culture” (AI & Society: Journal of Culture, Knowledge and Communication, 2022).
 Co-author of the introduction and one article.
+Complete list of articles in this special issue: HERE

 (5) Editor, Publishing Modernist Fiction and Poetry (Edinburgh UP, 2019).
 Wrote the introduction and one chapter.